vijo30/doc-copilot-challenge/README.md

 The system is built on a **Retrieval-Augmented Generation (RAG)** architecture, designed to provide accurate answers by referencing user-provided documents.

 - **Frontend (Streamlit):** A user-friendly interface for uploading documents and interacting with the conversational copilot.
-- **Backend (FastAPI - Optional):** An API to handle document processing and orchestration logic.
+- **Backend (FastAPI):** An API to handle conversational logic and interact with the database.
-- **Document Processing:** Extracts, splits, and embeds text from PDFs.
+- **Worker (Celery):** An asynchronous worker that handles the intensive task of document processing.
+- **Database (PostgreSQL):** A persistent database that stores chat history and a record of uploaded files for each session.
+- **Message Broker (Redis):** Manages the communication queue between the backend and the Celery worker.
 - **Vector Store (ChromaDB):** Stores the vector embeddings of document chunks for efficient semantic search.
 - **LLM:** Generates conversational responses based on the retrieved context.